Empowering Business Users Worldwide

 KNIME was chosen primarily for its business user friendliness but also due to speed, data volume, breadth of functionality, and state-of-the art data wrangling and data science features.
 “From a business perspective, the open source model was the only commercially feasible option to rapidly spread data analytics competence throughout the organization” says Arne Beckhaus.
 A long tail of infrequent users would have made the license fees too expensive and a flat, company-wide license would have slowed everything down due to the initial investment.
 Typical commercial business models simply would not have enabled such rapid dissemination.
 KNIME Server is now also used on selected projects at Continental, enabling teams to collaborate on KNIME workflows and share amongst colleagues.

 KNIME is easy to maintain long term and can be enhanced with custom extensions, which are built and developed by Continental.
-Examples include extensions to enable custom formatting in Excel reports, or to parse third party PDF documents with text position information for automatically analyzing contract information.
+Examples of the Continental Extensions for KNIME include extensions to enable custom formatting in Excel reports, or to parse third party PDF documents with text position information for automatically analyzing contract information.
 From an IT perspective, KNIME is easily installed on client PCs worldwide.
 Continental can pre-package a customized installation and deliver it as a standalone software application - making it easy for KNIME to be included in the official software distribution process.

 Lastly, rolling out KNIME to business departments has helped raise the awareness of analytics and artificial intelligence (AI) at the management level.
 They now understand the advantage of finding answers to problems by effective data wrangling and the necessity of good quality data for applying data science algorithms in KNIME.
 The result?
 Increased data literacy across the organization, more efficient, automated processes, new insights from data without blind application of AI, and better decisions everywhere.